Close search

 Senior Centre

 The Senior Centre represents Stage 1 in our masterplan for MLC and it’s a striking anchor for the campus.
+Two new courtyards, undercover outdoor spaces and a cafe have created places for students, staff and parents to gather.

 Four stories of glass windows and aluminium panels are punctuated by pop-out glass rooms where the entire community can see learning taking place.
 Suspended in the void are glass pods designed for quiet study or small group discussions.